 Using a Proper Pad and Spatula (Light-Medium Consistency):

-- Dispense the appropriate amounts of putty onto the mixing pad.
+Weight out or dispense the appropriate amounts of putty onto the mixing pad.

 Hand Kneading (Heavy or Putty Consistency):